-Now that you've booked a car hire, the next step is settling the payment.
-We at VroomVroomVroom want you to have a hassle-free booking experience that's why we have shared the following information so you won't have any problem upon payment of your rental car.
-Since we are a car rental comparison website, the payment is done upon pick up of the vehicle.
-The most popular payment method is via credit card.
-However, there are still some people who prefer paying in cash or debit card.
-Read below to find out the types of payment accepted by our car hire partners in Australia.
+Now that you’ve booked a car hire, the next step is settling your payment.
+At VroomVroomVroom we want you to have a hassle-free booking experience and so that’s why we have shared the following information so you won’t have any problems with the payment for your rental car.
+Since we are a car rental comparison website, the payment is done upon pick up of the vehicle, and the most popular means of payment is via credit card.
+However, there are some who prefer paying in cash or debit card, so read below to find out what types of payment are accepted by our car hire partners in Australia.

-Avis, Budget, East Coast Car Rentals, Enterprise, Europcar, Hertz, and Thrifty accept major credit cards, but full rental charges must be available as pre-authority at the time of rental since a hold will be placed on your card for this amount.
-It is highly advisable to use a credit card under the renter's name.
-However, some companies also accept credit cards from another person as long as he or she is present during collection of the vehicle.
+Avis, Budget, East Coast Car Rentals, Enterprise, Europcar, Hertz, and Thrifty accept major credit cards, but you must have enough credit on your card to cover your full rental charges at the time of rental as a hold will be placed on your card for this amount.
+It is highly advisable to use a credit card under the renter’s name, however some companies also accept credit cards from another person as long as he or she is present during the collection of the vehicle.

 Find out which credit cards are accepted by our car hire partners here .

 Most major car rental companies in Australia, including Avis, Budget, and Hertz, accept debit cards at most locations.
-The card should not be prepaid and should have a Visa or Mastercard logo.
-Aside from those requirements, you have to meet the supplier's criteria to be qualified for debit card payment such as paying a bond upfront.
+The card should not be prepaid and should have a Visa or Mastercard logo on it.
+Aside from those requirements, you will need to meet the car rental provider’s criteria to be qualified for debit card payment.
+This may include the paying of a bond upfront.

 Read more about car hire payment using debit cards here.

-There are only a few car hire companies in Australia that accept cash payment, but you need to pass their very strict cash qualification.
-Make sure to coordinate directly with the supplier if you are planning to pay in cash, since we only require payment by credit or debit card when booking through us for security purposes.
+There are only a few car hire companies in Australia that accept cash payment, but you will need to pass their very strict cash qualification rules.
+Make sure to coordinate directly with the car rental provider if you are planning on paying in cash, since for security purposes we require payment by credit or debit card when booking through us.

 For more information on cash payment, click here.